alecrabbit/php-simple-profiler/README.md

 Docs for version 0.3.0 and above

 ### Installation
-This package is suggested to be used in dev process for debugging of simple scripts
+For now this package is suggested to be used in dev process for debugging of simple scripts

 ```bash
 composer require --dev alecrabbit/php-simple-profiler